-Unitil Reports First Quarter Earnings
+Unitil Reports Second Quarter Earnings

-Hampton, NH - April 28, 2004: Unitil Corporation (AMEX: UTL) (www.unitil.com) today announced net income of \$2.7 million for the first quarter of 2004, an increase of 11% over the prior year.
-Earnings per common share were \$0.50 for the first quarter of 2004 compared with earnings of \$0.52 per share in the first quarter of 2003, reflecting approximately 16% more common shares outstanding due to the Company's public offering in the fourth quarter of 2003.
+Hampton, NH - July 29, 2004: Unitil Corporation (AMEX: UTL) (www.unitil.com) today announced net income of \$1.5 million for the second quarter of 2004.
+Through the first six months of 2004, net income was \$4.3 million, an increase of 10% over the same period in 2003.

+Earnings per common share were \$0.28 for the second quarter of 2004 compared with earnings of \$0.30 per share for the second quarter of 2003.
+Through the first six months of 2004, earnings per share were \$0.78 compared with earnings of \$0.82 per share in the first six months of 2003.
+The Earnings per share figures in 2004 reflect approximately 16% more shares outstanding due to the Company's public offering in the fourth quarter of 2003.

-"We are pleased with our first quarter results," said Unitil Chairman, President and Chief Executive Officer Robert G. Schoenberger.
-"Despite a somewhat milder winter heating season as compared to the first quarter of 2003, we generated continued strong income growth and further strengthened our overall financial position."
+"We are pleased with our earnings results for the second quarter and first half of 2004" said Unitil Chairman, President and Chief Executive Officer Robert G. Schoenberger.
+"We have continued to improve our financial position while maintaining our strong focus on customer service and system reliability."